 This course will cover the fundamentals of programming using Python language.
 The process of software development will be discussed to include: designing, writing source code, executing, and testing and debugging.
-Data types, arithmetic and logical expressions, looping, debugging, branching, modularization, simple database access, simple database structures and simple Graphical User Interface will be discussed in lectures and practiced through lab projects.
+Data types, arithmetic and logical expressions, debugging, looping, branching, modularization, simple database access, simple database structures and simple Graphical User Interface will be discussed in lectures and practiced through lab projects.
 Business, scientific and mathematics applications will be designed and created.
 Lecture & lab.
 Optional pass/no pass grade.
 Transferable to CSU; UC.

-COMPUTER SCIENCE G135 - 4 Units UNIX/Linux Operating System
+UNIX/Linux Operating System

-Advisories: CS G102 or CS G103
+Advisories: Computor Science G102 or Computor Science G103